Reading: Psalm 35:22-25

 Crocus and bumblebee — photo by David Kitz

 There’s an old saying, “The more things change, the more they stay the same.”
 That certainly is true of the conflict in the Holy Land.
 About 3,000 years ago, in David’s time the Kingdom of Israel was in a struggle for survival.
 Chief among its enemies were the Philistines along the Gaza coast.
 On the day I wrote this post, Israel’s chief enemy Hamas was firing rockets into Israel from the Gaza coast.

-David’s words from Psalm 35 have a present day resonance.
+David’s words from Psalm 35 have a present-day resonance.
 LORD, you have seen this; do not be silent.
 Do not be far from me, Lord.
 Awake, and rise to my defense!
 Contend for me, my God and Lord.
-Many in present day Israel are praying this prayer with the fervour of those who are being attacked.
+Many in present day Israel are praying this prayer with the fervor of those who are being attacked.

 Jesus asks us to do the far harder thing.
 Retaliation is easy.
 It’s the natural response.
-Forgiving when we are wronged, that requires far more effort.
+Forgiving when we are wronged requires far more effort.
 Whose side is God on?
 He is on the side of peace.
 That’s something worth fighting for.